PTMahlangu/PTMahlangu/README.md

 <p align="center">
   <samp>
- Interested in working on backend, API's, Databases and currently learning about Distributed Ledger Technology.
-Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
+ Interested in working on Mobile Apps, backend, API's, Databases and currently learning about Amazon Web Services.
+Occasionaly I do participate in Hackathons :bulb:
   </samp>
 </p>